-Before you create a vCD replication job, check the following prerequisites:
+Before you create a VMware Cloud Director replication job, check the following prerequisites:

-- You must set up the Organization vDC that will keep the vApp replicas.
+- You must set up the organization VDC that will keep the replicas.

-- You must disable the VM discovery option in the general system settings of VMware Cloud Director.
-For more information, see VMware Docs.
+- You must disable the VM discovery option in VMware Cloud Director settings.
+For more information on where you can change the option, see VMware Docs.

 - If you plan to replicate VM containers using WAN accelerators, source and target WAN accelerators must be added to the backup infrastructure and properly configured.
 For more information, see Adding WAN Accelerators.

-- If you plan to replicate VM containers using WAN accelerators, it is recommended that you pre-populate global cache on the target WAN accelerator before you start the vCD replication job.
+- If you plan to replicate VM containers using WAN accelerators, it is recommended that you pre-populate global cache on the target WAN accelerator before you start the VMware Cloud Director replication job.
 Global cache population helps reduce the amount of traffic transferred over WAN.
 For more information, see Populating Global Cache.

-- If you plan to use pre-job and post-job scripts and/or pre-freeze and post-thaw scripts, you must create scripts before you configure the vCD replication job.
+- If you plan to use pre-job and post-job scripts or pre-freeze and post-thaw scripts, you must create scripts before you configure the VMware Cloud Director replication job.
 Veeam Backup & Replication supports script files in the following formats: EXE, BAT, CMD, JS, VBS, WSF, PS1, SH.
 For more information, see Pre-Freeze and Post-Thaw Scripts.

 - You must check limitations for replication.
 For more information, see Requirements and Limitations.